What Is a Good CTR for Google Ads + How to Improve Yours

 On the other hand, with the Display Network, you can show ads on websites or apps that users are browsing, like in the image below.

-Since the user isn’t actively searching for your keywords on the web, users are less likely to click on a Display Network ad.
-So, CTR is generally lower for the Display Network.
+Since these users aren’t actively searching for your keywords on the web, they’re less likely to click on a Display Network ad.
+Therefore, CTR is generally lower for the Display Network, as you’ll see below.

 Related Content: Google Display Retargeting Ads: A Budget-Friendly Google Ads Option

-What’s a Good CTR Rate for Google Ads?
+What Is a Good CTR for Google Ads?

-And, even if your CTR is meeting industry standards, there’s no reason why you shouldn’t want to improve your clickthrough rate to generate even more leads and sales.
+And, even if you’re meeting industry standards, you can still take steps to get a higher CTR to generate even more leads and sales.

 Want to boost your lead generation the quick and easy way?
 Sign up for OptinMonster today!

-Your clickthrough rate isn’t up to chance, there are actually a number of elements that help determine whether your ad gets a lot of clicks or whether it’s ignored.
+Your click-through rate isn’t up to chance.
+Instead, a number of elements help determine whether your ad gets a lot of clicks or whether it’s ignored.

 Here are some of the factors that can affect it: